lexiewangdl/algorithms/README.md

 # Algorithms
-This repository contains solutions to algorithms problems on LeetCode.
+This repository contains solutions to LeetCode problems.

-Programming language: Java
+All solutions are written in Java.